superchordate/coinbase-fill-summarize/README.md

 # coinbase-fill-summarize

-*This code is provided AS-IS and I make no guarantees as to its' accuracy or correctness.*
+*This code is provided AS-IS and I make no guarantees as to accuracy or correctness.
+I do not provide tax advice or support.*

 I use this R code to summarize my Coinbase transactions for tax purposes.
 It can be difficult to match purchases to sales so these scripts will do it for you.